 It was a bright yellow BMX and to this day remember my dad teaching me how to ride it on Christmas Day on the street outside.

-He did the usual ‘dad’ thing - running alongside while I pedaled and when I called back to check he was still holding onto the seat, he’d actually let go about 20 yards back and was just watching me cycle on my own.
+He did the usual ‘dad’ thing - running alongside while I pedalled and when I called back to check he was still holding onto the seat, he’d actually let go about 20 yards back and was just watching me cycle on my own.

 It’s the memories of time spent with family that stay with you long after the gift itself has been and gone.